 Some years ago I’ve used Backblaze for my online backups.
 They make it really simple to backup your computer.
 However, since their encryption is effectively useless I do not recommend them any longer.1 Also, they do not allow you to backup network shares such as a NAS.
 I wanted to backup my NAS too, since that’s the place where all my photos live (not on the SSD in my MacBook).

 Nowadays I backup both my MacBook Pro and my NAS to Amazon Drive (formerly known as Amazon Cloud Drive).
 For that purpose, I use Arq to backup my MacBook Pro and Synology’s HyperBackup to backup my NAS.
-Arq creates a backup of your hard drive, encrypts it locally and then uploads it to the cloud account of your choice.
+Arq creates a backup of your hard drive, encrypts it locally, i.e. before my data enters the cloud, and then uploads it to the cloud account of your choice.

 I opted for Amazon Drive, because Amazon Drive is the only cloud provicer which offers unlimited storage space for a consumer friendly price.
 All its competitors, including Dropbox, Google Drive and Microsoft OneDrive, either offer 1 TB storage space at max or are unreasonably expensive in case you need more.
 Unlimited storage space allows me to backup my entire NAS to the cloud, not just my MacBook.
 My NAS currently consists of three 3 TB harddrives which are configured as SHR (Synology Hybrid RAID).
 Thus my NAS is able to hold 6 TB of data.
 Even though I have yet to fill those 6 TB of data, I like that Amazon doesn’t cap me as my data grows.